nyxx-discord/nyxx_docs/docs/guides/slash_commands.md

     // that interaction.
     await event.respond(MessageBuilder.content("Pong!"));
   });
-// Register the command with the interaction to deploy it! interactions
+// This is for people using nyxx_interactions. interactions
     ..registerSlashCommand(singleCommand)
-    // Synchronises the command so it can be used.
+    // Synchronises the command so it can be deployed.
     ..syncOnReady();
 ```